WARSAW GHETTO THEN AND NOW

 The generally accepted 10% of the urban devastation in September 1939 and 40% of damages of less extent indeed gives a surface understanding of the tragedy of hundreds of thousands of citizens of the besieged Warsaw.
 Apart from the buildings beyond repair (the well-known figure of 10%), practically every erection in the city witnessed a varying degree of blown-out windows.
 These tons of glass now covered the pavements and people had no time to clean up the streets.
-The first four weeks of War up to the capitulation of Warsaw on September 28, witnessed the varying degrees of the demolition of hundreds of historical buildings, monuments of cultural heritage, including The ‘Royal Castle’ (Zamek Królewski), ‘Grand Theatre’ (Teatr Wielki) and ‘National Theatre (Teatr Narodowy).
+The first four weeks of the War up to the capitulation of Warsaw on September 28, witnessed the varying degrees of the demolition of hundreds of historical buildings, and monuments of cultural heritage, including The ‘Royal Castle’ (Zamek Królewski), ‘Grand Theatre’ (Teatr Wielki) and ‘National Theatre (Teatr Narodowy).
 The devastating culmination of the Siege can be attributed to the September 25 air raid that would make its way in history as ‘Black Monday’.
 The largest air bombardment in history (at that point in time) with 1100 aircraft exposed the city to 560 tons of high explosives and 72 tonnes of incendiaries as well as heavy artillery fire.
 Adolf Hitler was accommodated to witness the raid from a convenient spot on the opposite bank of the Vistula river, which had been taken by the Germans two weeks before.